bashrc2/AberMUSH/README.md

-conjure room [direction]           - Creates a new room in the given direction conjure [item]                     - Creates a new item in the room destroy room [direction]           - Removes the room in the given direction shutdown                           - Shuts down the game server
+conjure room [direction]           - Creates a new room in the given direction conjure [item]                     - Creates a new item in the room destroy room [direction]           - Removes the room in the given direction destroy [item]                     - Removes an item from the room shutdown                           - Shuts down the game server
 ```